rkuma183/wilsonmar.github.io/_posts/2017-09-23-terraform.md

    The two dots in the command specifies to look above the current folder.

+   The `-out` parameter specifies the output file name.
+   Since the output of terraform plan is fed into the terraform apply command, a static file name is best.
+   However, some prefer to avoid overwriting by automatically using a different date stamp in the file name.
-   The `-out` parameter outputs to a file name that begins with `base-` and ends with .plan.
-The date is like 147772345 which is the numer of seconds since 1/1/1970.
+   The "%s" yields a date stamp like 147772345 which is the numer of seconds since the 1/1/1970 epoch.

    A sample response: